-Specific Steps for GAA Clubs to ensure Compliance
+Specific Steps for GAA Units to ensure Compliance

-It is imperative that every GAA club understands the principles of Data Protection and how the upcoming changes in legislation will effect them.
-The following are key steps clubs should take
+It is imperative that every GAA Club, County and Province understands the principles of Data Protection and how the upcoming changes in legislation will affect them.

 This awareness will also benefit all of us in our personal lives as GDPR also relates to Banks, Insurance Companies, Utility providers, On-line Marketing etc. Clubs should ensure that information relating to GDPR is made available to Committee Members, Club Members, Coaches, Volunteers or anyone who is in anyway involved with the Club.

 As the saying goes, ‘You can’t manage what you can’t measure’ and this is especially true regarding Data Protection.
-It is imperative that each GAA Club understands exactly what Personal Information it holds (and is responsible for).
-To ensure this is clear, it is important that every club makes an inventory of the personal data that it holds.
+It is imperative that each GAA Club, County and Province understands exactly what Personal Data it holds (and is responsible for).
+To ensure this is clear, it is important that every club makes an inventory/processing log of the personal data that it holds.
 A template is available on all administrator’s Microsoft OneDrive accounts.
 (This content can be viewed by administrators by logging on to OneDrive with their @gaa.ie email address and selecting the following menu option: OneDrive> Shared> Shared With Me > GDPR Repository).

-The same logic should be applied to any other system or database used to assist a club when managing its membership.
+The same logic should be applied to any other system or database used to assist a Club when managing its membership.
 It is OK to use technology supports in this way but careful attention must be paid to how and where data is stored (it must be secure and should be encrypted) and individuals must be informed if a third party is being used to provide a system for this purpose.
 Most of the third party providers of these kinds of systems (online registration, text messaging, fundraising) will be well aware of GDPR and will be able to advise on how they are ensuring compliance.
-If your club is using a third party system you must ensure a contract/agreement is in place.
+If your Club is using a third party system you must ensure a contract/agreement is in place.
 Guidance for such contracts is available on the Data Protection Commission’s website at http://gdprandyou.ie/wp-content/uploads/2018/05/Guidance-for-Data-Processing-Contracts-GDPR.pdf.